Hate speech and its laws in India

 According to the Law Commission of India’s 267th report, “incitement of hatred towards a group of individuals based on their race, region, gender, sexual orientation, or religion” constitutes hate speech.

-In an essence, hate speech is defined as words, signs, or other visual depictions/representations used to incite fear or alarm in or around a person or to incite hatred.
+In essence, hate speech is defined as words, signs, or other visual depictions/representations used to incite fear or alarm in or around a person or to incite hatred.
 It is regarded as a restriction on free speech when it seeks to prevent or prohibit speech that exposes an individual, a group, or a part of society to hatred, violence, ridicule, or indignity.

 Indian Laws Regarding Hate Speech